Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Introduction

 \section{Introduction}

-The concept of high-entropy alloys (HEAs), has significantly expanded the compositional landscape in materials science, since their first inception in 2004\cite{cantor2004microstructural,yeh2004nanostructured}.
+The concept of high-entropy alloys (HEAs) has significantly expanded the compositional landscape in materials science, since their first inception in 2004\cite{cantor2004microstructural,yeh2004nanostructured}.
 By combining multiple principal elements in (near-)equimolar ratios, the enhancement of configurational entropy leads to stabilization of single-phase solid solutions with new structural and functional properties.
-During the past two decades, this concept has been successfully extended beyond metallic alloys to oxides, carbides, borides, nitrides, etc.\cite{rost2015entropy,yan2018high,gild2016high,gild2018high,oses2020high}, and more recently, to two-dimensional (2D) materials \cite{divilov2024disordered,ying2021high,nemani2023functional}.
-By integrating the high specific surface area of two-dimensional materials with the tunability and stability of high-entropy materials, 2D HEAs offer abundant and designable active sites, rendering them promising candidates for efficient, stable and multifunctional catalytic platforms, such as for hydrogen evolution reaction (HER) and carbon dioxide electrocatalysis\cite{wang2022two,cavin20212d,akhound2025activating}.
+During the past two decades, this concept has been successfully extended beyond metallic alloys to oxides, carbides, borides, nitrides, etc.\cite{rost2015entropy,yan2018high,gild2016high,gild2018high,oses2020high}, and more recently, to two-dimensional (2D) materials \cite{divilov2024disordered,ying2021high,nemani2023functional}. {\hili In these cases, the term high-entropy alloy refers specifically to substitutional disorder on the transition-metal sublattice of the TMDC structure, while the O/C/B/N/S sublattice remains chemically ordered.} By integrating the high specific surface area of two-dimensional materials with the tunability and stability of high-entropy materials, 2D HEAs offer abundant and designable active sites, rendering them promising candidates for efficient, stable and multifunctional catalytic platforms, such as for hydrogen evolution reaction (HER) and carbon dioxide electrocatalysis\cite{wang2022two,cavin20212d,akhound2025activating}.
 Its layered hydroxides counterparts also exhibit excellent oxygen evolution reaction (OER) activity\cite{liu2024manipulating,wu2023high,li2022bottom}.
-In particular, the (Mo,Ta,Nb,W,V)S$_2$ system investigated in this work has garnered considerable attention, with extensive studies focusing on its synthesis routes\cite{tanaka2023growth}, catalytic performance\cite{cavin20212d}, and tribological characteristics\cite{wang2025self}.
+In particular, the transition-metal dichalcogenide (TMDC) system (Mo,Ta,Nb,W,V)S$_2$ investigated in this work has garnered considerable attention, with extensive studies focusing on its synthesis routes\cite{tanaka2023growth}, catalytic performance\cite{cavin20212d}, and tribological characteristics\cite{wang2025self}.

 Although HEAs and 2D HEAs hold a great promise, their multicomponent composition and chemical disorder continue to hinder comprehensive exploration and realization of their full potential.
 Density functional theory (DFT) has been considered a standard tool for exploring structural stability, electronic properties, catalytic activity, etc. However, several fundamental obstacles limit its direct application to high-entropy systems.
 First, the inherent chemical disorder requires large supercells and/or ensemble averaging to capture local chemical order and short-range correlations, making computations prohibitively expensive.
 Second, the vast configurational and compositional spaces complicate comprehensive sampling of the relevant states.
 These problems become particularly pertinent when studying temperature-dependent evolution of structural short- and long-range order, including phase segregation, via Monte Carlo simulations.
 In the case of 2D HEAs, interaction with the environment, whether other 2D layers, substrate, protective layers or atmosphere, can further complicate the modeling \cite{nemani2023functional}.